protobufjs/protobuf.js/README.md

   import "google/protobuf/descriptor.proto";
   ```

-  These statements are actually simply ignored to make existing definitions compile fine because low-level bootstrapping
+  These statements are actually simply ignored to make existing definitions compile fine.
+Low-level bootstrapping
   is not required by ProtoBuf.js.

 #### Not (yet) supported ####